johnwamburu/MyBlog/content/pages/about.md

 I have a degree in Software Engineering - they actually let me graduate top of that class.

-I am currently doing an M.Sc. in Computer Science (At Gatech)
+I am taking a Masters in Computer Science (At Gatech).

-I like scaling challenges, high performance computing architectures, and analyzing enormous amounts of data with Machine Learning.
+I like scaling challenges and high performance computing architectures.
+A lot.

-I respond to [email](mailto:jwamburu@gatech.edu) faster than [Twitter](http://twitter.com/johnwamburu){:target="_blank"}.
+I tend to respond to [email](mailto:jwamburu@gatech.edu) within 24 hours.

-My open source contributions can be found on [Github](http://github.com/johnwamburu){:target="_blank"}.
+My open source contributions can be found on [Github](http://github.com/jwamburu){:target="_blank"}.

 I also have a profile on [LinkedIn](https://ke.linkedin.com/in/johnwamburu){:target="_blank"}.